jkirkish/Chat_App/README.md

 2) In the login page, type in the username and password you registered with.  and push each button once.  (localhost:8080/login)

 3) if you login matches the one you registered with in the database.
-You are taken to the welcome page to start the chart session.(localhost:8080/welcome
+You are taken to the welcome page to start the chat session.(localhost:8080/welcome